byamba3/android-simple-tooltip/README.md

 - Added safe null handling
 - Added a new param `useActivityRootView` which allows overlays to be drawn on top of the activity.
 - Added a new param `anchorBias` which indicates the positioning of the arrow on the anchor view. `0.0f` is far left, `0.5f` is center, and `1.0f` is far right.
+- Added a new param `overlayHighlightAnchorView` which determines whether to highlight the anchor view or not.
+If this is set to false, you can mimic a "dialog" like experience.
 - Updated `build.gradle` to modern standards

 ## Features